Yakut language: Nominal inflection (cases)

-The partitive object case indicates that just a part of an object is affected, e.g.:
+The partitive object case indicates that only part of an object is affected, e.g.:

 The corresponding expression below with the object in the accusative denotes wholeness:

 The partitive is only used in imperative or necessitative expressions, e.g.

 Note the word naːda is borrowed from Russian надо (must).

 A notable detail about Yakut case is the absence of the genitive, a feature which some argue is due to historical contact with Evenki (a Tungusic language), the language with which Sakha (i.e. Yakut) was in most intensive contact.
-Possessors are unmarked, with the possessive relationship only being realized on the possessed noun itself either through the possessive suffix (if the subject is a pronoun) or through partitive case suffix (if the subject is any other nominal).
-For example, in (a) the first-person pronoun subjects are not marked for genitive case; neither do full nominal subjects (possessors) receive any marking, as shown in (b):
+Possessors are unmarked, with the possessive relationship only being realized on the possessed noun itself through the possessive suffix where -(T)A suffixing marks third-person possession, -(I)m/-(I)ŋ for first/second singular and -BIt/-GIt for first/second plural.

-Note the change in shape of the dative suffix when used with and without pronominal suffixes:
+Note the alternation between dative suffixes with and without possessive marking:

-"Хоско киирдэ" - (He/She) entered a/the room.

-"Хоһугар киирдэ" - (He/She) entered his/her room.